10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Common costs to factor in include:

-• Real estate agent fees and marketing (photos, floorplan, online ads)
+• Agent fees and marketing

-• Conveyancing/solicitor fees for the sale and the purchase
+• Conveyancing/solicitor fees

-• Stamp duty on the new property (often the single biggest surprise)
+• Stamp duty on the new property

-• Building and pest inspections (where relevant)
+• Pest and building inspections (where relevant)

 • Removalists, storage, packing materials, utility connections